 I love our herb garden.
 In fact, herbs have got to be the easiest edible plants to grow…aside from dandelions.
 Every year I plant a variety of herbs and in the late summer/early fall I harvest the herbs and bring them inside to dry.
-In the past I shared how to set up an herb drying station in your basement.
+Over the years I’ve shared plenty of tips for growing a great home garden…I’ve even shared how to set up an herb drying station in your basement.
 Today, I am going to make things even easier.
 Let’s take a look at how to dry herbs in your kitchen…so stinkin’ easy to do…really.

 First thing is first head outside and cut down your herbs.
 This year we grew thyme, oregano, sage, rosemary, chocolate mint and spearmint and basil.
 My basil plant did not survive the summer.
 Not sure if I started with the wrong type of basil plant, if I planted it in the wrong spot, was it over watered or under watered.
 Since we had such a crazy cool summer, it is entirely possible my basil just didn’t get enough heat and sunshine.
 Whatever the reason, I’ll try basil again next year.
 All of the other herbs grew quite beautifully.

 Bring the cuttings inside and clean the herbs.
 The easiest way to clean herbs is to use a salad spinner.
 Place the herbs inside the spinner, fill the spinner half way with water and spin…gently.
 The spinning will hopefully knock the dirt from the leaves.
 Drain the water and now spin the leaves, gently, in the dry spinner.
 Remove the herbs and place in a single layer, on a tea towel to dry.
 This takes about 10 minutes.